zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Finds all occurrences of a pattern in a string.

-   :str: The string to inspect.
+   :param str: The string to inspect.

-   :re: The pattern to look for in *str*.
+   :param re: The pattern to look for in *str*.

-   :max_str_size: The maximum string size allowed as input.
+   :param max_str_size: The maximum string size allowed as input.
 If set to -1, this will use the
                  :zeek:see:`max_find_all_string_length` global constant.
 If set to 0, this check is disabled.
 If the length of `str` is greater than this size, an empty set is returned.